Bring Your Own Device

 What are the BYOD requirements for my specific program?

-The minimum requirements detailed above are applicable to all BYOD programs.
+The minimum requirements detailed above are applicable to all standard BYOD programs.

 GIS (Geographic Information Systems) is the only BYOD program that currently differs in that GIS students must have a smartphone, but do not need a laptop.